kingcons/clones/DESIGN.md

 But the _distance_ between _access_ and _discovery_ seems much shorter to me.
-Modern computers are marvels but they sit upon a bedrock of knowledge and existing software so large, it dwarfs the ability to master it and even deep comprehension is attained by very few.
+Modern computers are marvels but they sit upon a bedrock of knowledge and existing software so large, it impedes the ability to master it.
+Even deep comprehension is attained by very few.

-I want to write an environment to simulate an old computer.
+I want to write a new environment to simulate an old computer.
 An old computer that had some cool applications that will be fun to use.
 A new environment with built-in tools for _observation_ and _exploration_.
-A toolkit for interacting for rooting around in search of buried treasure.
+A toolkit for interacting, for rooting around in search of buried treasure.

 I'm way out of my depth here, technically speaking.
 But maybe that's the point.